Heavenly elliptic curves over quadratic fields: New finiteness results

 Conjecture \ref{conj:RT} has been proven under the assumption of the generalized Riemann Hypothesis \cite{Rasmussen-Tamagawa:2017}.
 Unconditionally, the conjecture remains open, although several partial results have been established, which we summarize here.
-Let $\mathcal{Q}$ denote the set of isomorphism classes of indefinite quaternion division algebras over $\QQ$.
 For any $K \subseteq \Qbar$ and any $g \geq 0$ we define